rebelsky/sams-assorted-musings-reflections/it-seemed-like-a-good-idea-2017-08-08.md

 places in the dining room.
 In the south cabinet in the dining room.
 In the all-but-south cabinet in the dining room.
 In the north cabinet in the dining room.
 On a table in my home office.
 On the top of the bookshelves in my home office.
+Under the desk in my office.
 On a side table in the family room.
 On the south bookshelves in the family room.
 In the cabinet in the south bookshelves in the family room.
 On the north bookshelves in the family room.
 In the cabinet in the north bookshelves in the family room.
 Maybe elsewhere [2].

 [2] Yeah, I'm an addict.
 I'll muse about the game addiction at some other point.